 Nurturing your skin before and after you have Cosmetic Injections can help.
 And, drinking plenty of water after getting dermal fillers is mandatory to get a good uptake result.
 But there are some supplements you need to avoid.

 That’s because well-nourished, healthy, and sun-protected skin will always respond better to treatments than will malnourished skin.

 TIP 3: Add ARNICA supplements to your cosmetic injections treatment plan can help you reduce bruising

 Keep well hydrated BEFORE & AFTER your Facial Filler and Anti-Wrinkle Injections treatments

 Does Arnica reduce bruising after a cosmetic injecting treatment or surgery?
 Typically YES it can help.

 - Arnica supplements have been proven to help reduce discomfort, bruising and swelling and can help after injectable procedures.

-- Arnica pills can be taken the day before or the day of your treatment and should be continued until any bruising or swelling has resolved.
+- Arnica pills can be taken the day before or the day of your treatment.
+They should also be continued until any bruising or swelling has resolved.

-You should also limit your alcohol and caffeine intake about 24 hours BEFORE your procedure, and avoid other foods or drinks that have a dehydrating tendency for a few days AFTER treatment – as this will often allow you to heal faster and provide optimum results.
+You should also limit your alcohol and caffeine intake about 24 hours BEFORE your procedure.
+Avoid other foods or drinks that have a dehydrating tendency for a few days AFTER treatment.
+This will often allow you to heal faster and provide optimum results.

 Be sure to hydrate by drinking plenty of water before and after your procedure as well.
-You should try drinking at least 8 to 10 glasses of water per day several days before you have your injectables as well as after.
-This will help you heal and keep you feeling and looking younger – plus, drinking plenty of water helps you maintain a healthier weight (or helps you lose weight).
+Drink 8 to 10 glasses of water per day several days prior to your injectables as well as after.
+This will help you heal and keep you feeling and looking younger.
+Plus, drinking plenty of water helps you maintain a healthier weight (or helps you lose weight).
 That’s because it’s often difficult to lose weight if you’re dehydrated, even when you’re dieting.